Full profile

 Evidence, honestly graded

 60-day RCTs of 240–600 mg/day KSM-66 lowered perceived stress and serum cortisol versus placebo (Salve 2019; Lopresti 2019); direct cognition signals come from smaller trials and are not yet robust in healthy adults.
-Stress evidence is roughly B; the cognition grade is honestly C. A liver-safety signal caps the grade regardless of the stress-efficacy data: NIH LiverTox classifies ashwagandha as a "probable" cause of clinically apparent liver injury (likelihood score C), a 2023 case series documented ashwagandha-related liver injury — including deaths — in patients with underlying liver disease, and Australia's TGA issued a liver-safety alert in February 2024.
+Stress evidence is roughly B; the cognition grade is honestly C. A liver-safety signal caps the grade regardless of the stress-efficacy data: NIH LiverTox classifies ashwagandha as a "likely" cause of clinically apparent liver injury (likelihood score B), a 2023 case series documented ashwagandha-related liver injury — including deaths — in patients with underlying liver disease, and Australia's TGA issued a liver-safety alert in February 2024.

 See the full grading rubric — study type, replication, population match, and dose adequacy — in The Evidence Standard.